asilio/DiscsAndDice/DiscsAndDice/Gameplay.md

 Water: standard lose stroke and drop new disc at waterline.
 No critical successes?
 Or maybe a water skip with new throw target?

-Bushes: only hammer throw or critictal success can be thrown from the bushes.
+Bushes: only hammer throw or critcital success can be thrown from the bushes.
 Will trap any low flying discs without a critical success.
 Max throw distance from bushes is sharply reduced.

 Rough: reduce maximum throw distance
 Sand: significant reduction in max throw.